Learn more about the indexing queue in the Algolia Academy.Visit Algolia Academy

 Indexing queue logs

-algoliasearch_queue_log table in your database.
-Each row represents a process of the
+Each row represents one process of the

 If you’re performing well under the recommended duration, you can increase the number of processed jobs to optimize your queue runner.
 You can find this setting in Stores > Configuration > Algolia Search > Indexing queue / Cron > Number of jobs to run each time the cron is run.